 - 1 Tablespoon sesame seeds

-In a large mixing bowl, combine the baking soda and salt.
+- In a large mixing bowl, combine the baking powder and salt.
 Add the chicken wings and toss to coat.
 Arrange the wings on the rack in a single layer.